RakhithJK/roundcube-roundcubemail-wiki/FAQ.md

    1. Copy the plugin config file `plugins/zipdownload/config.inc.php.dist` into `config/zipdownload.inc.php`
    2. Edit the copied file and set `$config['zipdownload_selection'] = true;`

-## How to add a logo to my signatur
+## How to add a logo to my signature

 Edit your sender identity as follows: